Dr. Gidon Frame outlines why we have weight gain in menopause and what can be done about it.

 HT can help manage bothersome menopause symptoms and dramatically improve the quality of life for many women and men.
 Hormone Therapy can also help you manage over-eating and food cravings and help you exercise more easily and better.

-A consultation with an experienced physician is vital to manage the benefits and risks.
+A consultation with an experienced physician is vital to managing the benefits and risks.

 Dr. Frame has a special interest and over 20 years of experience in Hormone Replacement Therapy for men and women and with a complete private medical assessment, you may find that help is closer and easier and safer than you think.